 I know this is kinda obvious but that doesn’t mean is not important.
 The first thing you should start with is picking a character you like for and practice either in Training mode, Smash mode vs CPU, go Online to play with real people or if you have friends that can help you with, it’ll be amazing!
 The main thing is: you have to play with your character until you familiarize with the range, speed and lag of each attack and specials, damage and shield damage, movement speed, jump height and strings/combos.
 Watching game-play videos about the character you are interested in, is also a good way to recollect data and get used to it’s playstyle.

 Is very important that you know the difference between a string or a combo:

 Combo is a true attack combination that once you start it, you will land all the following hits while a String gives your opponent the chance to dogde your moves, so you have to be prepared to catch your opponent off guard when they feel pressured and try to panic dodge out of your attacks.

 Keep in mind that each character has unique playstyle.
 Practicing different characters and tactics will make you wiser on tactics of the whole roster and their possible combos’.
 For example, Ike is a powerhouse, with very nice disjointed range because he uses a sword, so you’ll always want to take advantage of said range.

 Ike’s bread and butter for starting combos and then killing is Nair (Neutral Air) because it has ridiculous coverage and speed, and leave your opponent defenseless for enough time so you can land another hit.
 Nair’s also a safe move but don’t spam it too much or it’ll be predictable.

-Now that you feel comfortable with your character, the next step is getting stocks.
+Now that you feel comfortable with your character, the next step is taking control of the neutral game.